Cervator/Cervator.github.io/_posts/2020-12-24-1st-day-of-Xmas.md

 Some game server hosters expose all the files, others provide UI configurators, or a mix thereof.
 Access is often limited to a web control panel à la basic web hosting with maybe limited file browsing or FTP access.

-If you host yourself you're additionally on the hook for making sure all the right ports are exposed through routers and firewalls, let alone any sort of LAN quirks.
+If you host yourself you're additionally on the hook for making sure all the right ports are exposed through routers and firewalls, let alone any sort of LAN quirks if you try to host locally.

 Finally with everything configured seemingly right each server is still an entirely independent monolith with all its own data.
 Each server must be managed independently, logged into independently, and so on.
 Typical Steam quirks apply (the server listing through Steam may or may not work, friend invites likewise, in-game server listings may differ..)